isomerpages/moe-marsilingpri/_distinctive-programmes/Applied Learning Programme.md

 Through this programme, students will be provided with opportunities to stretch their potential.
-Selected students will get opportunities to participate in programmes such as Trinity College London Speech and Drama Programme and film making masterclass as well as competitions to hone their talent and skills.
-Selected students who have displayed talents will take part in competitions such as 2024 Wits &amp; Words Inter-school Debate Championships, Mythos Junior Orators and National English Writing Competition.</p>
+Selected students will get opportunities to participate in programmes such as Trinity College London Speech and Drama Programme and filmmaking masterclass as well as competitions to hone their talent and skills.
+Selected students who have displayed talents will take part in competitions such as Wits &amp; Words Inter-school Debate Championships, Mythos Junior Orators and National English Writing Competition.</p>
 <p></p>
 <div class="isomer-image-wrapper">